 There is a saying that goes: “More money, more problems,” but nearly everyone would dearly love to have the opportunity to test out this particular theory.
-Between mortgage payments or rent, school fees and everything else, life is expensive and especially so when you are a parent.
+Between paying the Northpoint Mortgage Company payments or rent, school fees and everything else, life is expensive and especially so when you are a parent.
 What steps are mothers taking to keep their budgets under control while still taking good care of their families?

 Getting the Best Value You Can